Taye Taiwo: Bursaspor

 On 5 July 2013, Taiwo signed a three-year deal with Turkish side Bursaspor.
 He was linked with a move to the Premier League by joining newly promoted club Cardiff City, but opted to move to Turkey.
 Upon joining the club, Taiwo was given a number three shirt.

 On 1 August 2013, Taiwo scored on his Bursaspor debut, in a 2–2 draw Vojvodina in the first leg of their Europa League third qualifying round tie.
 In the return leg, however, he started the whole game, as the club lost 3–0, eliminating them from the tournament.
 Taiwo then made his league debut for Bursaspor in the opening game of the season against Eskişehirspor, as the club lost 2–0.
 A week later on 30 August 2013 against Antalyaspor, he set up Bursaspor's second goal of the game, to give the club their first win of the season.
 Since joining Bursaspor, Taiwo quickly established himself in the first team, playing in the left–back position.
 He then helped the club keep three consecutive clean sheets between 4 October 2013 and 27 October 2013.
-It wasn't until on 9 November 2013 when he scored his first goal for Bursaspor, in a 2–1 loss against Sivasspor.
+On 9 November 2013 he scored his first goal for Bursaspor, in a 2–1 loss against Sivasspor.
 Three weeks later on 29 November 2013, Taiwo scored again, in a 2–1 win against Elazığspor.
 After the match, he was named the league's Team of the Week.
 Since the start of the 2013–14 season, Taiwo started in every match in the left–back position until February when he missed one match, due to tactical change.
 Following his return, he rotated in and out of the starting line–up for the rest of the season.
 At the end of the 2013–14 season, Taiwo went on to make thirty–seven appearances and scoring three times in all competitions.

 Ahead of the 2014–15 season, Taiwo was linked a move away from Bursaspor, as the club wanted to cut cost as a result of their financial problems, but he ended up staying at the club.
 However, Manager Şenol Güneş didn't use him in the first team throughout the 2014–15 season, resulting in Taiwo not playing for twelve months.
 In February 2015, he was fined by Bursaspor after taking a leave without the club's permission.
 On 27 April 2015, Taiwo mutually agreed to have his contract terminated with Bursaspor.